-Lisa Rothwell is an assistant principal at Stuart W. Cramer High School and was released from jail Friday after being accused of having sex with a 17-year-old student.
+Lisa Rothwell was an assistant principal at Stuart W. Cramer High School when she was accused of having sex with a 17-year-old student.

-There was a group of people at the courthouse to support Rothwell during Friday's hearing.
+There was also a group of people at the courthouse to support Rothwell during her court hearings.

 "She's got a kind heart," former student Jasmine Morgan said.